lubeda/EspHoMaTriXv2/README.md

 |`date_screen`|"lifetime", "screen_time", "default_font", "r", "g", "b"|show the date|
 |`brightness`|"value"|set the display brightness|

+#### Parameter description

+"r", "g", "b": Color components for red, green and blue 0..255 "size": The size of the indicator or alarm, 1-3 "percent": values from 0..100
+"icon_name": the id of the icon to show, as defined in the YAML file "text": a text message to display
+"lifetime": how long does this screen stay in the queue (minutes) "screen_time": how long is this screen display in the loop (seconds).
+For short text without scrolling it is shown the defined time, longer text is scrolled at least `scroll_count` times.
+"default_font": use the default font (true) or the special font (false) "value": the brightness 0..255

 ### Local lambdas

 #### Add screen to your display queue